• Post author:

 Dean Barreca

-Luxury Travel Experience Specialist based in Woodstock, Ontario.
+Luxury Travel Specialist based in Toronto, Ontario.
 Dean Barreca’s career and purpose are guided by one simple truth: Life can be a magical experience when lived to the fullest.
 With that in mind, Dean tends to take a different approach to the business of luxury travel.